munkychop/bullet/README.md

     }

-    // Register the 'helloCallback' function to be called whenever the 'hello' message is triggered:
+    // Register the 'helloCallback' function to be called the first time that the 'hello' message is triggered:

     Bullet.once('hello', helloCallback);